 The Counselling Service comprises three separate teams of trained and experienced practitioners to help you manage any difficulties that are impacting your successful engagement with your studies and with University life.
 We are available all year round to registered students.

-You can self-refer to the Counselling team; the Mental Health Advice team only accept referrals from University staff.
+You can self-refer to the Counselling and Psychological Wellbeing team; the Mental Health Advice team only accept referrals from University staff.

 For more information about the Psychological Wellbeing Team

 Our counsellors can offer time-limited individual sessions to help you develop insight into your thoughts and feelings, and help build the skills to manage your wellbeing and make changes in your life.
 One or two sessions may be sufficient for you but we can offer up to 4 individual sessions which can be supplemented with the use of other resources and follow-up appointments.
 If you feel that a longer-term counselling intervention would be best suited to your needs, we can advise you on how to secure an accredited private counsellor or therapist or how to access local NHS services.